Everything you need to know about the Samsung Galaxy S9

 That being said, you do get a lot for your money – Samsung have made a number of significant improvements from the S8 line and added several exciting new features to this year’s handsets.

-One of the most impressive features on the Galaxy S9+ is the dual-lens 12MP camera, and is the first phone with a f/1.5 maximum aperture.
 Its works incredibly well in low light and is capable of capturing super-slow-motion video – just two of the camera’s many capabilities.
 Reviewers have crowned the S9 as the best smartphone camera, surpassing the Google Pixel 2.

 Samsung have introduced their answer to Apple’s Animoji – the AR Emoji.
 Rather than animating dogs or aliens, AR Emoji creates a virtual avatar based on your face.
 You can then create GIFs and videos of your digital self to send to your friends (or your mum).